4 Days / 3 Nights Per Person

 Also visit Ginchy & Guillemont Road Cemetery and see the grave of Major Raymond Asquith, the son of the British Prime Minister Herbert Asquit.
 Also pay visit Herbert Lemass’s tomb; The cousin of former Taoiseach Sean Lemass.

-Free time in the morning to visit Ypres museum or do some shopping.
+Free time in the morning to visit In Flanders Field Museum or do some shopping.
 Afterward, meet your guide and head to Poelcappelle Cemetery and visit the grave of John Condon and learn of the real story of the teenager from Waterford who the Commonwealth War Graves Commission claim is the youngest British soldier to die in the First World War.
 Visit to the Ledwidge Memorial and see the memorial to the poet and nationalist Francis Ledwidge on the exact spot where he fell.

 Visit to the New Irish Memorial, the monument commemorates the last time the 16th (Irish) and 36th (Ulster) Divisions fought side by side during the Battle of Passchendaele, when both divisions were utterly destroyed.
 Visit Tyne Cot Cemetery next, which is the world’s largest cemetery for Commonwealth war burials.

-Afterwards travel to Brussels Airport and depart for Dublin Airport after a jam packed tour.
+Afterwards travel to Brussels Airport and depart for Dublin Airport.

 Please note all balances are due